-Many datasets include samples of variable lengths.
-To name a few, audio tracks of variable durations, text sentences of variable number of words (tokens) and videos of variable number of frames.
-To train a machine learning model with such data, one usually trims and pads all samples to a fixed length, so batch shapes are consistent across training iterations.
-Alternatively, one can perform training with the original sample sizes, which adds some complexity, particularly on distributed (multi-node, multi-GPU) compute environment.
+Many datasets include samples of variable length—for example, audio tracks of different durations, text sentences with different numbers of tokens, and videos with different numbers of frames.
+To train a machine learning model on such data, it is common to trim and pad all samples to a fixed length so batch shapes are consistent across training iterations.
+Alternatively, you can train on the original sample sizes, which adds complexity—especially in distributed (multi-node, multi-GPU) environments.

-So in this post, we will introduce and implement three techniques that accelerate training of variable-length inputs on multi-process runs: (1) curriculum learning to make the model learn better and faster, (2) adaptive batch size and learning rate that better utilize hardware by allowing large batches of short samples and vice-versa with an adequate learning rate, and (3) kernels static compilation to accelerate the execution.
+In this post, we introduce and implement three techniques that accelerate training with variable-length inputs in multi-process runs: (1) curriculum learning to make the model learn faster and more stably, (2) adaptive batch size and learning rate to better utilize hardware by allowing large batches of short samples (and vice versa) with a corresponding learning-rate adjustment, and (3) static kernel compilation to reduce runtime overhead.

 Curriculum Learning

-Curriculum learning is an ML training method that presentes training samples to the model in the order of increasing difficulty, e.g. by increasing noise, human score, length.
-This has been shown to improve the model stability and performance.
-The underlying rationale is that presenting very difficult tasks at the early stages of training may leads to high gradients and strong shifts in parameter values that may make learning unstable.
-However, showing samples in increasing difficulty will lead to a smoother and more stable learning process.
-In terms of efficiency, packing short and long sentences in one batch forces the batch to be padded to the longest sentence, adding a substantial computation memory overhead.
+Curriculum learning is a training method that presents samples to the model in order of increasing difficulty (e.g., increasing noise level, increasing human score, or increasing length).
+This can improve stability and final performance.
+The rationale is that presenting very difficult samples early in training can produce large gradients and abrupt parameter updates, which may destabilize learning.
+Presenting samples in increasing difficulty tends to yield a smoother and more stable learning process.

-An illustration of the curricum dataset setup problem on a network of 4 ranks and a dataset of 16 samples.
+An illustration of the curriculum dataset setup problem on a network of 4 ranks and a dataset of 16 samples.

-In the next sections we will detail the latter option.
+In the next sections we detail the latter option.

 Distributed Sorting

-The tricky bit in the algorithm above is the distributed sorting that performs the transformation from steps b) to d).
-There are other distributed sorting algorithms that one could use.
-But here we will implement the Distributed Sample Sorting algorithm, as it scales well for a large number of processes.
-The workflow is the following:
+The tricky part is the distributed sort that transforms (b) into (d).
+There are other distributed sorting algorithms one could use, but here we implement the Distributed Sample Sort algorithm because it scales well to many processes.
+The workflow is:

 def sample_sort(tensor, comm_group, num_workers, n_samples=100):